Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Discussion

 \section{Discussion}

-Despite the remarkable performance of LLMs in reasoning tasks \citep{bubeck2023sparks, fu2023chainofthought}, our review suggests that current models more closely resemble \emph{stochastic parrots}~\citep{10.1145/3442188.3445922} than systematic reasoners.
-As reviewed in Section \ref{sec:reasoning_behavior}, the models' reasoning behavior reveals significant conceptual errors and limitations, particularly in scenarios not covered by their training data.
-This underscores a limited functional linguistic competence of LLMs, as highlighted by~\citet{mahowald2023dissociating}.
-It is likely that the success of current LLMs in reasoning tasks may predominantly reflect their extensive training data, rather than genuine reasoning capabilities.
-This highlights the necessity for more nuanced analyses of the models' reasoning behavior, especially in novel scenarios.
-While human reasoning is not infallible~\citep{JohnsonLaird2010}, the human capacity for robust reasoning and generalization from limited data is unmatched by current LLMs.
+Despite the notable performance of large language models in prominent reasoning tasks \citep{bubeck2023sparks, fu2023chainofthought}, our review suggests that current models more closely resemble \emph{stochastic parrots}~\citep{10.1145/3442188.3445922} than systematic reasoners.
+As discussed in Section \ref{sec:reasoning_behavior}, we find that although many LLMs demonstrate proficiency in reasoning problems that align with their training data, the models' reasoning behavior reveals significant conceptual errors and limitations in out-of-distribution scenarios.
+As highlighted by~\citet{mahowald2023dissociating}, this suggests a limited functional linguistic competence in LLMs.
+It is likely that the apparent success of LLMs in reasoning tasks predominantly reflects their ability to memorize the extensive data they have been trained on \citep{wu2023reasoning, NEURIPS2023_deb3c281}.
+Recent studies indicate that a substantial amount of benchmark datasets has been leaked to current LLMs~\citep{balloccu-etal-2024-leak, xu2024benchmarking}, raising concerns about the insights derived from their performance on such benchmarks.
+Therefore, we advocate for more nuanced analyses of the models' reasoning behavior, particularly in novel scenarios that the models have not previously encountered.

+While human reasoning is not infallible~\citep{JohnsonLaird2010}, the human capacity for robust reasoning and generalization from limited data remains unmatched by current LLMs.
 Various studies point to the fundamental differences between human reasoning and that of LLMs, especially the models' restrictive autoregressive pre-training objective \citep{mccoy2023embers, shanahan2023talking, lenci2023understanding}.
-We advocate for more research---especially on reasoning behavior---within both humans and LLMs, to better discern and comprehend the essential components missing in LLMs, which are crucial for robust and systematic reasoning.
+We call for further research\textemdash{}particularly on reasoning behavior\textemdash{}within both humans and LLMs to better discern and comprehend the essential components missing in LLMs, which are crucial for robust and systematic reasoning.